Resignation

 Your resignation is tendered as of the date the request is received by the university, within normal office hours.
 The manager makes the final decision on your last day of employment.

 Remember that you must fulfil your work duties as usual during your notice period.
-Your work obligations are the same as before unless you have reached a different agreement with your manager.
+Your work obligations are the same as before.

 The main principle is that you have the same salary and benefits during your notice period as you had before you resigned.
 However, once your employment is terminated, you are no longer covered by the occupational pension agreement or by the occupational insurance in case of illness or occupational injury.
 You are not entitled to benefits associated with your employment either.